I have GERD - what can I eat that won't cause flare-ups?

 Two similar questions:

-Could you please list the 12 best foods for me eat to prevent my GERD flair ups?
+Could you please list the 12 best foods for me eat to prevent my GERD flare ups?
 It is hit and miss.
 I am a big protein eater but it may be that this has been a part of the problem.
 Strangely enough it seems that peanut butter and jelly sandwiches cause a problem?

 I have been diagnosed with GERD/Acid Reflux.
 I have the oddest reaction to bagels, even though I can eat other spicy or sweet foods.
 What is in bagels that I find so problematic?